 The combination of an open protocol and free software meant two things: Permissionless publishing and complete user control.
 If you wanted to add a page to the web, you didn't have to ask anyone's permission.
 You could just download a web server (e.g. the open source Apache), run it on a computer connected to the Internet, and add content in the HTML format.
 Voila, you had a website up and running that anyone from anywhere in the world could visit with a web browser running on his or her computer (at the time there were no smartphones yet).
 Not surprisingly, content available on the web proliferated rapidly.
 Want to post a picture of your cat?
 Upload it to your webserver.
 Want to write something about the latest progress on your research project?
 No need to convince an academic publisher of the merits.
 Just put up a web page.

 People accessing the web benefited from their ability to completely control their own web browser.
 In fact, in the Hypertext Transfer Protocol, the web browser is referred to as a “user agent” that accesses the Web on behalf of the user.
 Want to see the raw HTML as delivered by the server?
-Use “view source.”
+Right click on your screen and use “view source.”
 Want to see only text?
 Instruct your user agent to turn off all images.
 Want to fill out a web form but keep a copy of what you are submitting for yourself?
 Create a script to have your browser save all form submissions locally as well.

 Although this Facebook example might sound trivial, bots have profound implications for power in a networked world.
 Consider on-demand car services provided by companies such as Uber and Lyft.
 If you are a driver today for these services, you know that each of these services provides a separate app for you to use.
-The closed nature of these apps makes it very hard for you to participate in more than one network at a time.
+And yes you could try to run both apps on one phone or even have two phones.
+But the closed nature of these apps means you cannot use the compute power of your phone to evaluate competing offers from the networks and optimize on your behalf.
 What would happen, though, if you had access to bots that could interact on your behalf with these networks?
-That would allow you to simultaneously participate in all of these marketplaces, and to play one off against the other.
+That would allow you to simultaneously participate in all of these marketplaces, and to automatically play one off against the other.

 Using a bot, you could set your own criteria for which rides you want to accept.
 Those criteria could include whether a commission charged by a given network is below a certain threshold.
 The bot, then, would allow you to accept rides that maximize the net fare you receive.
 Ride sharing companies would no longer be able to charge excessive commissions, since new networks could easily arise to undercut those commissions.
 For instance, a network could arise that is cooperatively owned by drivers and that charges just enough commission to cover its costs.
+Likewise, as a passenger using a bot could allow you to simultaneously evaluate the prices between different car services and choose the service with the lowest price for your current trip.
 The mere possibility that a network like this could exist would substantially reduce the power of the existing networks.

 We could also use bots as an alternative to anti-trust regulation to counter the overwhelming power of technology giants like Google or Facebook without foregoing the benefits of their large networks.
 These companies derive much of their revenue from advertising, and on mobile devices, consumers currently have no way of blocking the ads.
 But what if they did?
 What if users could change mobile apps to add Ad-Blocking functionality just as they can with web browsers?

 Many people decry ad-blocking as an attack on journalism that dooms the independent web, but that's an overly pessimistic view.
 In the early days, the web was full of ad-free content published by individuals.
 In fact, individuals first populated the web with content long before institutions joined in.
 When they did, they brought with them their offline business models, including paid subscriptions and of course advertising.
-Along with the emergence of platforms such as Facebook and Twitter, this resulted in a centralization of the web.
-More and more content was produced either on a platform or by traditional publishers.
+Along with the emergence of platforms such as Facebook and Twitter with strong network effects, this resulted in a centralization of the web.
+More and more content was produced either on a platform or moved behind a paywall.

-Ad-blocking is an assertion of power by the enduser, and that is a good thing in all respects.
+Ad-blocking is an assertion of power by the end-user, and that is a good thing in all respects.
 Just as a judge recently found that taxi companies have no special right to see their business model protected, neither do ad-supported publishers .
-And while in the short term this might prompt publishers to flee to apps, in the long run it will mean more growth for content that is crowdfunded and/or micropayed, freely shareable and published using open formats.
-Rather than being the end of the open web, ad-blocking is really the beginning of its renaissance!
+And while in the short term this might prompt publishers to flee to apps, in the long run it will mean more growth for content that is paid for by end-users, for instance through a subscription, or even crowdfunded (possibly through a service such as Patreon).

 How would we prevent people from adopting bots that turn out to be malicious code?
 Open source seems like the best answer here.
 Many people could inspect a piece of code to make sure it does what it claims.
 But that's not the only answer.
 Once people can legally be represented by bots, many markets currently dominated by large companies will face competition from smaller startups.